Particular/docs.particular.net/samples/multi-tenant/ravendb/sample.md

 #### Outbox cleanup

-The built-in Outbox cleanup does not work in a multi-tenant environment because it’s executed in the context of the shared database, while Outbox documents are stored in the tenants’ database.
-For that reason it needs to be disabled.
+The built-in periodic Outbox cleanup does not work in a multi-tenant environment because it’s executed in the context of the shared database, while Outbox documents are stored in the tenants’ database.

-snippet: DisableOutboxCleanup

 The simplest way to ensure that the dispatched Outbox documents are removed is to use the RavenDB [Document expiration](https://ravendb.net/docs/article-page/5.3/csharp/server/extensions/expiration) feature.
 The following code ensures that tenants’ databases are created and the feature is enabled: